joleenchong/ObsidianNotes/Classes/Design and Analysis of Algorithms/03 Divide and conquer.md

 From [[01, 02 Introduction]]:
-- split problem into sub parts -> Divide
+- split problem into sub problems -> Divide
 - solve each part -> Conquer
 - re-join parts -> Combine